humanmade/network-media-library/readme.md

 ## Description

 This small plugin transparently shares media from one central media library site to all the other sites on the network.
 All media that's uploaded gets transparently directed to the central media site, and subsequently made available network-wide.
+Nothing is copied, cloned, synchronised, or mirrored, so for each file that's uploaded there's only one attachment and one copy of the file.

 Site ID `2` is used by default as the central media library.
 You can configure the media library site ID via the filter hook `network-media-library/site_id`: